-2. bis The Secretary-General shall provide the [application,] Environmental Plans, and the non-confidential parts of the [all other accompanying documents], if applicable, and comments submitted pursuant to paragraph 1, together with any responses by the Applicant provided pursuant to paragraph 2, and any other relevant additional information to the Commission and request the Commission to provide its comments on the[m], if applicable, [in a timely manner].
+2. bis The Secretary-General shall provide the [application,] Environmental Plans, and the non-confidential parts of the Test Mining Report, if applicable, and comments submitted pursuant to paragraph 1, together with any responses by the Applicant provided pursuant to paragraph 2, and any other relevant additional information to the Commission and request the Commission to provide its comments on the [m], if applicable, [in a timely manner].

-3. The Commission shall, as part of its examination of an application under regulation 12 and assessment of Applicants under regulation 13, examine the [application,] Environmental Plans and [all other accompanying documents], if applicable, [and] the comments submitted under paragraph 1, taking into account the consultation submissions received under regulation 93ter, the Applicant's written response prepared under regulation 93ter, paragraph 9, together with any revisions and responses provided by the Applicant under paragraph 2, and any additional information provided by the Secretary-General under paragraph 2bis, and shall provide its comments to the Secretary-General.
+3. The Commission shall, as part of its examination of an application under regulation 12 and assessment of Applicants under regulation 13, examine the [application,] Environmental Plans and the non-confidential parts of the Test Mining Report, if applicable, [and] the comments submitted under paragraph 1, taking into account the consultation submissions received under regulation 93ter, the Applicant's written response prepared under regulation 93ter, paragraph 9, together with any revisions and responses provided by the Applicant under paragraph 2, and any additional information provided by the Secretary-General under paragraph 2bis, and shall provide its comments to the Secretary-General.